 The Ins and Outs of Short Selling

-Short selling involves borrowing a security and selling it on the open market, purchasing it later at a lower price, and pocketing the difference after the initial loan is repaid.
+Short selling involves borrowing a security and selling it on the open market.
+You then purchase it later at a lower price, pocketing the difference after repaying the initial loan.

 Short selling may sound straightforward, but this kind of speculative trading involves considerable risk.
 Here's a closer look at how it works—and what to consider before taking the plunge.

-Because you’re borrowing shares from a brokerage firm, you must first establish a margin account, into which you put eligible bonds, cash, mutual funds, and/or stocks as collateral.
-As with other forms of borrowing, you’ll be charged interest on the value of the outstanding shares until they’re returned (though the interest may be tax-deductible).
+Because you're borrowing shares from a brokerage firm, you must first establish a margin account to hold eligible bonds, cash, mutual funds, and/or stocks as collateral.
+As with other forms of borrowing, you'll be charged interest on the value of the outstanding shares until they're returned (though the interest may be tax-deductible).

 Once you've opened and funded your margin account, you can start to research possible short-sale candidates.
 Traders typically use one or more of the following approaches to identify short-sale targets:

 - Fundamental analysis: Analyzing a company's financials can help determine if its stock may be a candidate for a pullback.
 For example, a company's earnings per share (EPS) and sales growth tend to move in the same direction as its share price; hence, when looking for short-sale candidates, traders may consider companies with negative EPS and sales growth trajectories.

 - Technical analysis: Patterns in a stock's price movement can also help you determine if it's on the cusp of a downtrend.
 One potential sign of a seller's market is a stock that's been falling through a series of lower lows while trading at higher volumes.
 Another is a stock that's rebounded to the upper range of its trading pattern but appears to be losing steam.

 - Thematic: This approach involves betting against companies whose business models or technologies are deemed outdated (think Blockbuster Video), which can be more of a long game but can pay off should your prediction prove correct.